traefik/traefik/docs/content/routing/routers/index.md

     tcp:
       routers:
         Router-1:
-          # By default, routers listen to every entrypoints
+          # By default, routers listen to every EntryPoints in the default set.
           rule: "HostSNI(`example.com`)"
           service: "service-1"
           # will route TLS requests (and ignore non tls requests)